 All four, maybe five of them

-The iPhone 12: What You Need to Know
+The iPhone 12: When It’s Coming and What You Should Know

-Apple isn’t expected to announce new line of flagship iPhones until the fall.
+Apple just announced the new iPhone SE, which is a new affordable iPhone in the body of the iPhone 8 (released in 2017) and isn’t expected to announce new flagship iPhone until the fall.
 Still, that doesn’t stop the rumor mill from turning.
 Here is what we know (and think we know) about the next iPhone so far.

 Will Apple stick with “12”?